-NTA, the regulator of telecom sector in Nepal, has planned to implement new telecom QoS guideline/bylaw from Shrawan 1.
-Earlier we posted news about the finalization of new NTA guideline which has some strict criteria to direct/penalize the service providers for bad quality and compensate subscribers for the call drop.
-In a bid to pressurize telcos/ ISPs to increase their focus on the quality of service, ultimately enhancing the telecom quality in Nepal, NTA has come up with the new regulation with a bylaw called NTA QoS bylaw.
+NTA, the regulator of the telecom sector in Nepal, has planned to implement new telecom QoS guideline/bylaw from Shrawan 1.
+Earlier we posted news about the finalization of the new NTA guideline which has some strict criteria to direct/penalize the service providers for bad quality and compensate subscribers for the call drop.
+In a bid to pressurize telcos/ ISPs to increase their focus on the quality of service, ultimately enhancing the telecom quality in Nepal, NTA has come up with the new QoS bylaw.

 Improving QoS will have a bigger impact on the customer satisfaction of the telecom and internet services.
 NTA has the motive to enforce customer satisfaction through the new and strict QoS bylaw.

-The QoS regulation includes the above items for voice, data, billing /complaint issues in fixed, wireless and broadband of Telecom or Internet service providers.
-The telecom operators / ISPs needs to submit the reports from their system or the driving test or other quality check mechanisms.
+The QoS regulation includes the above items for voice, data, billing /complaint issues in fixed, wireless, and broadband of Telecom or Internet service providers.
+The telecom operators / ISPs need to submit the reports from their system or the driving test or other quality check mechanisms.
 NTA will also have their own test and analysis.
-Based on which, NTA shall direct the telcos/ ISPs to solve the issues within some period.
-Their inability to resolve the issue will even entitle to penalty as per the existing rules.
+Based on this, NTA shall direct the telcos/ ISPs to solve the issues within some period.
+Their inability to resolve the issue will even entitle them to penalties as per the existing rules.

 The most strict feature of the guideline is to make the operators compensate the subscribers for a call drop due to a network.
 Call drop is the most annoying network quality issue, especially in mobile networks.
 Now, the regulator has put a mandatory provision that the operator needs to provide the cost of the total pulse of a call made to their account if the call drop happens due to the network issue.
 So, it can be said that the call drop due to the network will make the whole call free of cost.